residencydr

 Permanent Residency

-After 5 consecutive years of temporary residency, you can apply for Permanent Residency.
+After five years of temporary residency, you can submit permanent residency applications.

 Some applicants (e.g., retirees with pensions or investors meeting certain requirements) may qualify for fast-track permanent residency.